This Day in History: The quiet guy who earned the Medal of Honor

 Pililaau volunteered to cover the withdrawal.
-Reading the accounts of Pililaau’s final minutes is a little like reading a transcript for a Rambo movie!
+Reading the accounts of Pililaau’s final minutes is a little like reading a transcript for a Hollywood movie!
 He was being rushed by the enemy, but he held them off with his automatic weapon.
 When he ran out of ammunition, he began throwing grenades.
 Finally, he was out of grenades, too.
 Undeterred, he pulled out a knife and, as his Medal citation describes, “closed with the foe in hand-to-hand combat, courageously fighting with his trench knife and bare fists until finally overcome and mortally wounded.”

 Some of the other Americans could see what was going on from a distance.
 Pililaau’s squad leader later remembered his amazement at what he was witnessing:

 “There was Herb standing up, fighting a lot of the enemy.
 It was hand-to-hand and just Herb against all of them.
 We all wanted to go back up to help him, but the captain said ‘No.’ We tried to help Herb by firing a few shots, but they didn’t do any good.
 All of a sudden, they shot him and when he went down they bayoneted him.
 That was it.”